aws-actions/amazon-ecs-render-task-definition/README.md

 <!-- tocstop -->

 ## Usage
-if task definition file is provided that has presedence over any other new option to fecth task definition. if task definition file and task definition arn are provided, a warning will be executed. if neither task definition file, task definition arn, task definition family are provided, an error will be thrown. (at least one option needs to be provided)
+if task definition file is provided that has precedence over any other new option to fecth task definition. if task definition file and task definition arn are provided, a warning will be returned. if neither task definition file, task definition arn, task definition family are provided, an error will be thrown.
+(At least one option needs to be provided)

 To insert the image URI `amazon/amazon-ecs-sample:latest` as the image for the `web` container in the task definition file, and then deploy the edited task definition file to ECS: